abeltesfa/Mastermind/README.md

 ## Development
 - Used Live Server to launch a local development server to open a browser window with the HTML file created in this project
 - Set up my html structure to contain sections that would contain a space for the user to see their selections, for the user to see feedback and their previous selections, and numbers that could be selected
-- Created a JavaScript file to run as the script for the HTML file
+- Created a JavaScript file to run as the script for the HTML file.
+Used DOM manipulation throughout to display backend processes.
-- In the JS file I added a click event listener to allow the user to select from the options of 0-7 that I provided in the HTML file and insert those values into an array that I created to hold those values.
+- In the JS file I added a click event listener using DOM manipulation to allow the user to select from the options of 0-7 that I provided in the HTML file and insert those values into an array that I created to hold those values.
 The information in this array is displayed in the selected section
 - Made an API call to the random.org API to generate 4 values from 0-7 using the necessary parameters in the URL
 - Created functions to compare the user's selections to the random numbers generated from the API.
-Created hints and feedback to be displayed in the respective section using the analysis provided by the comparison functions
+Created hints and feedback to be displayed using DOM manipulation in the respective section using the analysis provided by the comparison functions
 - Created a timer that will count down from 5 minutes and will cause the user to fail the game if they are unable to come up with the correct answer by the end of the countdown
 - Created a guess count that will decrement with each user guess until it reaches 0 which would cause the user to fail the game